prysmaticlabs/documentation/docs/advanced/builder.md

 In the Prysm client, the builder is used through the relay to get transactions that maximize the validator's benefits, prioritizing them over local ones.
 However, the execution client will still be necessary as a fallback option in case any issues arise while utilizing the builder.
 The builder will only come into play when there is a validator proposal.
 :::

-**Q:** What are the risks of running Prysm with a custom builder instead of using local execution?
+#### What are the risks of running Prysm with a custom builder instead of using local execution?

-**A:** The custom builder, whether connected through MEV-Boost or as a relay URL, will need to be updated consistently with Prysm, adding another layer of complexity.
+The custom builder, whether connected through MEV-Boost or as a relay URL, will need to be updated consistently with Prysm, adding another layer of complexity.
 Depending on the relay used some rewards may be missed due to the relay's connectivity or any builder bugs.
 Transactions may be censored under certain conditions.

-**Q:** Do I need to run my execution client while using a custom builder?
+#### Do I need to run my execution client while using a custom builder?

-**A:** Yes, the execution client will perform standard tasks and also be the fallback mechanism if the builder is not working correctly.
+Yes, the execution client will perform standard tasks and also be the fallback mechanism if the builder is not working correctly.

-**Q:** How do I recover if the circuit breaker is triggered?
+#### How do I recover if the circuit breaker is triggered?

-**A:** Once the circuit breaker is triggered, local execution will continue to be used until both conditions: max consecutive slots missed and slots missed in epoch are no longer true.
+Once the circuit breaker is triggered, local execution will continue to be used until both conditions: max consecutive slots missed and slots missed in epoch are no longer true.
 The beacon node does not need to be restarted.

-**Q:** What happens if the execution client goes down while connected to the builder?
+#### What happens if the execution client goes down while connected to the builder?

-**A:** The earnings from the local execution payload will be compared to the bid from the builder payload and will error if local execution is offline or unavailable.
+The earnings from the local execution payload will be compared to the bid from the builder payload and will error if local execution is offline or unavailable.

-**Q:** My setup is no longer using the builder.
+#### My setup is no longer using the builder.
 What happened?

-**A:** There are multiple reasons why this could happen, including an incorrect relay URL, a relay that is offline or outdated compared to your Ethereum node setup, or a possible bug.
+There are multiple reasons why this could happen, including an incorrect relay URL, a relay that is offline or outdated compared to your Ethereum node setup, or a possible bug.
 Additionally, it's possible that the circuit breaker has been activated.

-**Q:** What if the earnings from the builder are lower than from local execution?
+#### What if the earnings from the builder are lower than from local execution?

-**A:** The block from local execution will be used.
+The block from local execution will be used.
 This could also be triggered through `--local-block-value-boost` if the earnings from the builder don't pass some percentage threshold.